MicrosoftDocs/azure-docs/articles/resource-manager-common-deployment-errors.md

 ![show error code](./media/resource-manager-common-deployment-errors/error-code.png)

-The following error codes are described in this topics:
+The following error codes are described in this topic:

 - [InvalidTemplate](#invalidtemplate)
 - [NotFound and ResourceNotFound](#notfound-and-resourcenotfound)